Subscribe To This Site

 Prepare one fruit by peeling and putting the pulp into a bowl, blender, or food processor.
 Mash or puree.

 Some people prefer the whole puree, others may want to strain the puree with cheesecloth and use the mango juice alone.
-Hint: you can always spoon the extra pulp on top of ice cream for dessert.

 In a pitcher or your glass of ice, mix the tea and fruit/juice.
-Some people like half iced tea half mango.
-Others like only a spoonful of pureed fruit in their tea.

 You shouldn’t have to add sweeteners if the fruit is ripe, but sweetness is always a matter of individual taste.